JeffreyWasHere/SimpleCokeCooler/README.md

 # SimpleCokeCooler
-A coke cooler for cool people
+A coke cooler for cool people.
+Only Class for now.
-There is a class in it.